 Web push notifications are a cool way to instantly notify a user on post publish or post update.
-This encourages them to go to your web-page and stay there to review new content.
+This encourages them to go to your web-page and stay there to review the new content.

 So how to enable web push notifications in WordPress?

-For my purpose I will use OneSignal free service which allows to easily set up such type of messages on any WP website.
+For my purpose, I will use OneSignal free service which allows to easily set up such type of messages on any WP website.

 First of all, you need to register or login into your account at OneSignal to start using it for your purpose.
-The service allows to login through different resources including Facebook, Github and Google.
+The service allows to log in through different resources including Facebook, Github and Google.

 When you are signed in, you will see the welcoming message, so you can click the next button to go further and read a step-by-step guide on what to do with the service and how to use it.